jessekhaira/Machine-Learning-From-Scratch/README.md

 ## Description

-This project implements a variety of fundamental machine learning algorithms in Python using only NumPy.
+This project implements a variety of fundamental machine learning algorithms in Python with NumPy.

 After implementing the supervised models, I tested them on simple datasets (datasets obtained from sklearn, tensorflow, etc) using the python framework unittest and expected the algorithms to perform up to par.
 When available, I compared the performance of my implementations to the standard implementations of an algorithm to ensure correctness.
 The directory containing the tests for the classifiers is [here](https://github.com/13jk59/Machine-Learning-From-Scratch/tree/master/machine_learning_algorithms/supervised_learning/classifiers/Tests).
 The directory containing tests for the regressors is [here](https://github.com/13jk59/Machine-Learning-From-Scratch/tree/master/machine_learning_algorithms/supervised_learning/regression/Tests).